Setting Date, Time, and Time Zone on Ubuntu Linux

 Changing or updating the system time

 The easiest way to change or update the system time is to change it from the graphical tool.
-To use the graphical tool, click the Dash icon and type 'date' in the search box of the opened window.
+To use the graphical tool, click the Dash icon and type date in the search box of the opened window.

 The right pane of the opened settings window allows us to configure the date and time.
-It includes settings for both types of time: network time and system time.
+It includes settings for network and system time.
+We can use only one time.
+To use the system time, we must turn off the network time.
+This tool does not allow us to change the hardware time.

 To change the time format, use the time format option.
 To view time in 12 hours format, select the AM/PM option.